eMapR/LT-GEE/README.md

 SWIR band time series for the same pixel.*
 <br>

-This is useful because we can make the whole data space for a pixel’s time series consistent relative to a single perspective (Fig 5).
-This is limiting in that each spectral representation cannot speak for itself with regard to placement of breakpoints, but it is also very powerful, because we can summarize starting, ending, and delta values for all spectral representations for the same temporal segments, which is useful in predictive mapping of cover, agent of change, and state transitions.
+This is useful because we can make the whole data space for a pixel’s time series consistent relative to a single perspective (Fig 5) and summarize starting, ending, and delta values for all spectral representations for the same temporal segments, which can be powerful predictors of land cover, agent of change, and state transitions.
 <br>

 ![all index ftv](https://github.com/eMapR/LT-GEE/blob/master/imgs/all_index_ftv.png)